chipsalliance/chisel/docs/src/explanations/naming.md

 println(ChiselStage.emitVerilog(new Example2))
 ```

-Note that the naming also works if the hardware type is nested in an `Option` or an `Iterable`:
+Note that the naming also works if the hardware type is nested in an `Option` or a subtype of `Iterable`:

 ```scala mdoc
 class Example3 extends MultiIOModule {